SumeetShanbhag/pallet-detection_ground-segmentation/README.md

 ### YOLOv8 Ground Segmentation Training

-Run from the `segmentation` directory:
+Run from the `segmentation` directory.
+Please adjust based on your location:

 ```bash
 python3 train_segmentation.py \